MassD/mongo/README.md

 ### OPAM
 Since version 0.67.0, bson.ml and mongo.ml are package in opam.

-To install with opam:
+To install with opam: `opam install mongo`
-`opam repo add mongo-package git@github.com:MassD/mongo.git`
-Then: `opam install mongo`